rehierl/node-tree-outliner/3-1-0-design-2.md

 **CLARIFICATION**
-A closed section can only be understood to represent an empty section, if it was opened and closed without associating any nodes with it.
+A closed section can only be understood to represent an empty section, if it was opened and then closed without associating any nodes with it.

 The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
-That is, because the section's "open" event was not yet triggered.
+That is, because the section's "open" event was not yet executed.
 Because of that, no statements can be made with regards to the contents of such a section.
 Consequently, a section that was never opened can also not be seen to be "empty".
 After all, an "initialized" section can still be opened, and nodes can still be associated with it.
 Any attempt to close an "initialized" section must be understood to represent an error.

+In short: The state transitions must be understood to be strict.
+That is, no other transitions are allowed.
+And, in general, no statements can be made with regards to the contents of a section, unless the section's state is "closed".

 **CLARIFICATION**
 It is not allowed to re-initialize, or re-open a closed section.